 If a conservator has been appointed (as explained above), the case can settle without court approval.
 Without a conservator, the settlement must be approved by either a state Circuit Court judge or the Probate Court.
 The court will require a conservator to handle the money, unless you use a structured settlement.

 Usually, the court will not require a conservator.
 Structured settlements are still an option.

 If the child gets $2,500 or less, the parent can settle the claim without a conservator or going to court.

 WARNING: Parents receiving money on behalf of their child cannot use that money to pay for items to support the child.
 For example, you can't use it to buy your child school clothes, or groceries, or a trip to Disney World, no matter how much your child would benefit from it.
 Instead, the law orders parents to hold the money for the child's future, and turn it over to the child when the child turns 18.

-A Special Focus on Settlements for Minor Children
+A Special Focus on Accident Settlements for Children

 South Carolina law requires courts to keep a sharp eye on the amount and handling of settlement money given to a child.
 If your child is seriously hurt, you will probably be overwhelmed with coordinating your child’s medical care, spending extra time caring for her, and dealing with your own trauma from her injuries.
 It could be too much for you to deal with an experienced insurance adjuster who may seem nice, but isn’t looking out for your child’s best interests.

 At Holland & Usry, we give special care and attention to a child’s case.
 If your child is hurt in an accident, we can help you look after your child by handling the complexities and burdens of properly valuing your child’s case, handling the insurance company to force it to fully compensate your child, and managing all contact with the courts, including making your presentation before the judge to get the settlement approved.